CharbelLebbous/Secure-Mail-Triage-LLM/COLAB_TEMPLATE.md

-# Secure Mail Triage — Colab notebook scaffold
+# Secure Mail Triage — Colab notebook

 This template mirrors the agentic workflow described in the README.
 Copy the cells into a new Colab notebook and run them sequentially.
 Keep the sample data inline to avoid external dependencies.